saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 4.  **Paste YouTube Link:** In the input field, paste the full URL of the YouTube video you wish to analyze.
 5.  **Initiate Analysis:** Click the "Analyze Comments" button.
 If the video has been analyzed before, the report will load almost instantly.
 Otherwise, the application will display a loading state while the AI processes the data and fetches initial external context.
 6.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear.
 You will see a "View Blog Post" button to navigate to the full, SEO-optimized blog post, and an "Original Video" button to view the YouTube video.
+7.  **Chat with AI:** Click the "Chat with AI" button to open the **pop-up chat dialog**.
-7.  **Customize AI Chat (Optional):** Before chatting, use the dropdowns above the chat interface to select your preferred **AI Persona** and **Response Length**.
+8.  **Customize AI Chat (Optional):** Within the chat dialog, use the dropdowns to select your preferred **AI Persona** and **Response Length**.
-8.  **Chat with AI:** Below the analysis report, a chat interface will appear.
-You can now ask questions about the video, its comments, or related topics.
-The AI will use all available context and your chosen persona/length preferences to provide informed answers.
+9.  **Engage with AI:** You can now ask questions about the video, its comments, or related topics.
+The AI will use all available context and your chosen persona/length preferences to provide informed answers, including clickable Markdown links.
-9.  **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
+10. **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
 A PDF file will be generated and downloaded to your device, featuring a branded header.
-10. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
-Here, you can browse all past video analyses, search by video title, creator, or keywords, and click on any entry to view its full blog post.
+11. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
+Here, you can browse all past video analyses, search by video title, creator, or keywords.
+12. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts.
-11. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly transition to the analysis page with the blog post's context pre-loaded, ready for conversation.
+13. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly open the **pop-up chat dialog** with the blog post's context pre-loaded, ready for conversation.
-12. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.
+14. **Toggle Theme:** Use the moon/sun icon in the header to switch between light and dark modes.

 ## 4. Value Proposition
 SentiVibe provides immense value by: